 We love art resist projects.
-There is something about glue, wether it be from a squeezy bottle or from a glue gun.
-In fact art resist is a great first time glue gun project as there is less temptation to touch the glue as you are not looking for it to bond anything.
+There is something about glue, whether it is from a squeezy bottle or from a glue gun.
+In fact, art resist is a great first-time glue gun project as there is less temptation to touch the glue as you are not looking for it to bond anything.

 Glue Resist Art Project for Kids – Pumpkin

 We were inspired by these glue line pumpkins and these pumpkins using glue resist.
 We decided to use black paper and oil pastels, but they look equally as great on watercolour paper with paints and using chalk pastels.

 We drew our pumpkin’s from life using some small pot ones that I had.
 If you can get hold of mini pumpkins in the shops, then use them.
 They are much better for shape and shading.

 We practiced drawing them on to sheets of paper first, before using a white pencil to draw them on to cardstock.
 But you could skip this and apply the glue directly to the paper.

 The benefit of using a glue gun is that it dries faster, making this project faster for impatient children who struggle to wait for the glue to dry!